mollie/demo-checkout-ios/FLOW_ADVANCED.md

 @objc func applicationWillEnterForeground(_ notification: Notification) {
     guard let paymentId = payment?.id else { return }

-    // Check if payment status changed and handle accordingly.
-    // When the browser opened an external app, the external app will call our deeplink to open the app again.
-However there are some caveats:
-    // 1.
-When iOS opens a deeplink, it will show an alert to the user.
-The user may have decided to click cancel here and therefore not opening the deeplink after doing the payment.
-    // 2.
-The payment may be done asynchronously and the user may manually return to the app.
-In this case this screen is still open while the payment might have already been finished.
-    // In conclusion it is a best practice to check the status of the payment when the user returns back to the app to make sure that this payment is not completed already.
     PaymentService.shared.getPayment(paymentId) { [weak self] result in
         switch result {
         case .success(let payment):